 Related Post – Introduction to all the must eat food in Taiwan

-Which local food in Hong Kong will you try?
+Hong Kong food culture: which HK food will you try?

 I hope this post will inspire your inner foodie to come out and enjoy some of Hong Kong style food.
 I’ll keep adding recommendations as I come across new ones.

 And if I miss any Hong Kong must eat places, let me know!
 Leave them in the comments below!